johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 ## 10. OverviewTab Component

 The `OverviewTab` component (`src/components/amazon-seller-tools/OverviewTab.tsx`) is a reusable component that displays the overview tab, including the data upload, mapping, and visualization.
+Its internal structure has been refactored to ensure consistent React Hook calls across different render paths, resolving "Rendered more hooks" errors.

 - **Props:**